dotnet/docs-maui/docs/troubleshooting.md

 01. Open the project in Visual Studio.

+Until this issue is resolved by Microsoft, you'll need to do this for every project.

 ## ERROR Platform version is not present.

 Visual Studio may not be resolving the required workloads if you try to compile a project and receive an error similar to the following: